Pilotguide9897/RegexTutor/Develop/gist.md

 | ---------------- | --------------- | ------------------ | ------------------------------ |
 | `(https?:\/\/)?` | `([\da-z\.-]+)` | `\.([a-z\.]{2,6})` | `([\/\w \.-]*)*\/?$`           |

-We will break down the regex into its individual components and explain what each one does, including anchors, quantifiers, character classes, grouping and capturing, and look-ahead and look-behind assertions.
+We will break down the regex into its individual components and examine what each one does, including anchors, quantifiers, character classes, grouping and capturing, and look-ahead and look-behind assertions.
 By the end of this tutorial, you will have a solid understanding of how this regex works and how to use it in your own projects.

 ## Table of Contents